carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 is equal to the second argument.
 If the two are not equal, the first argument is returned.
 This is useful for "nulling out" specific values.

-We can "null out" plot 7:
+We can "null out" vid:

     SELECT eebo, vid, NULLIF(vid, 7)
-    FROM tcp;
+    FROM catalogue;

 Some more functions which are common to SQL databases are listed in the table
 below: